Disadvantages of Using a Trust Fund to Pass on Wealth

 Congress routinely updates the tax brackets to adjust for the inflation rate.
 Unfortunately, for decades, the House of Representatives and the Senate have maintained the policy that the tax rates applied to trust funds should be compressed compared to the ordinary marginal rates applied to individuals holding the exact same investments.

-For example, according to the IRS publication, in the tax year 2016 the following Federal trust fund tax rates are applied on any income retained by the trust:
+For example, according to the IRS, in the tax year 2018 the following federal trust fund tax rates are applied on any income retained by the trust:

 - Retained income of under $2,550 is taxed at 10%